 Easter dinner wine pairings don’t stop with the main course.
 Dessert deserves a pairing, too.
-In fact, a sweet wine can even substitute for dessert if a guest just can’t muster another bite.
-The Grand Reserve Late Harvest Riesling, with its spring-like floral tones, is my consummate choice for a “liquid dessert”.
+In fact, wine can even substitute for dessert if a guest just can’t muster another bite.
+The Jackson Estate Jensen Vineyard Riesling, with its spring-like floral tones, is my consummate choice for a “liquid dessert”.

 Easter dessert wine pairings also come in more unconventional forms.
 Molly Yeh likes to serve Vintner’s Reserve Rosé with her Springtime Cupcakes, matching a rose-topped cupcake in not only color but also in name!
 (Not only does Molly give you a recipe here, she offers handy icing piping tips, too.)
 And, Molly Madfis of Almost Makes Perfect presents the ultimate wine and dessert pairing by making the Vintner’s Reserve Pinot Gris the dessert itself with her beautiful Winesicles with Edible Flowers.

 Finally, however rare this may be, wine can bested by other beverages.
 If you decide not to serve a wine, you can offer your guests Melissa DiRenzo's preferred “pairing” – which in this case involves only dunking – for her family’s Funfetti Easter Cake: cold milk or hot coffee.

 More Than “Just” Setting Your Easter Table or Buffet